hpc/hpc-collab/README.md

 <H5>Security Note</H5>
 <P>
-This software constructs models of production clusters which include security features.
+This software constructs models of production clusters which include enabled and enforcing security features.
-The cluster models are constructed to automate experiments. <em>This automation means that these cluster recipes are not in themselves secure.</em> New secure cluster recipes would be necessary if this were to be used to create actual production cluster images.
+However, since the cluster models are constructed to automate and compare cluster experiments,
+<b>these cluster recipes are not in themselves secure</b>.</em> Different cluster recipes would be required
+to construct cluster images with security guarantees.
 </P>

 <H5>To start</H5>
 <P>
  Set the BASE directory in <EM>bin/setpath.{c}sh</EM>.
-The default setting is the output of pwd, often <EM>$HOME/hpc-collab</EM> or <EM>$HOME/hpc-collab-&lt;branch-name&gt</EM>.
+The default setting is the output of pwd, often
+<EM>$HOME/hpc-collab</EM> or <EM>$HOME/hpc-collab-&lt;branch-name&gt</EM>.

 ~~~
          cd hpc-collab